SEIR-7-06/project-one/README.md

 * Appropriately commented
   - use comments to plan, but remove the unnecessary comments for your professional portfolio
   - prefer a well-named variable or function to a comment

-See the [feedback document](./feedback.md) for the criteria on which your project will be evaluated.

 ## ACCESS TO INSTRUCTORS
 We will hold 1:1s throughout the week.
 We will also do mini lessons on certain topics if we notice that several people are running into the same issues.